-Historically-accurate, kid-tested, and professionally published!
-My Black History plays have been a mainstay of Scholastic’s Storyworks magazine for nearly 20 years.
+AHistorically-accurate, kid-tested, and professionally published!
+My Black History plays have been a mainstay of Scholastic’s Storyworks magazine for more than 20 years.
 Each play was carefully researched and based on actual events.
 Additional plays are available through TeachersPayTeachers.
+Plays are generally priced around $3.50 and include performance rights, comprehension activities, and keys.

 Here’s an easy way to check out my professionally-published read aloud plays from the pages of Storyworks and Scope magazines.
 This free preview pack includes summaries and the first two pages of each of four reader’s theater scripts focused on the Civil Rights work of Dr. King.
 The previews cover MLK’s Freedom March, which is about the March on Washington where King delivered his “I Have a Dream” speech, Martin’s Big Dream, which is about an incident in Martin’s childhood that helped him understand prejudice firsthand, In the Jailhouse with Dr. King, which tells the story of a young man who encounters King in jail, and Gonna Let it Shine, which covers the “Bloody Sunday” events in Selma.